-Mode of Evaluation: Mid Term Tests, Assignments, Day to Day Evaluation / Record and End Semester Examinations
+Mode of Evaluation: Assignments, Mid Term Tests, Continuous Internal Evaluation (Record) and End Semester Examination.

 24MBAP602 DATA ANALYTICS USING EXCEL

 - 1. To learn various applications of Excel in real business data - 2.
 To analyze and provide hands-on experience to students in using computers for data organization and addressing business needs using advanced Excel Techniques. - 3.
 To learn various formulas and functions in Excel. - 4.
 To use Data Visualization techniques with new chart types - 5.
 To learn various applications of statistical tools in Excel.